 Discussion and future work

 In this paper, we innovatively introduce continuous spin values and an inertia factor to a classical 2-D IM, which is utilized to simulate the dynamics of the sea ice evolution in the Arctic region by employing the Metropolis-Hastings algorithm.
 Our results show excellent similarity with the actual sea ice dynamics, based on the ice configuration images and the numerical measures including the average ice coverage and the ice extent.
-It is exciting and inspiring to see that the 100-year-old classical Ising model has the potential to bring enormous power towards climate change research and other applied science studies.
+This demonstrates that the 100-year-old classical Ising model can be applied to significantly contribute towards climate change research and other applied science studies.

+Discussions on the Ising model methodology

+How is the extrapolation ability of the model?
+In other words, how does the model perform if applying the Ising parameters fitted from one year to the data of another year?
+For this purpose, we tested the projection of Sept. to Dec.
+2023 based on Aug.
+2023 ice configuration and the 2022 best-fit parameters in Table 1.
+The extrapolating results show slightly larger variances compare to Figure 12, because The idiosyncratic intra-year configurations will not be fully reproduced by the Ising parameters from a different year.
+However, the ice percentage and extent metrics have correctly predicted that Sept 2023 would experience the second lowest ice extent in history for our focus Arctic sea ice area.
+This shows that recycling the Ising parameters, even though far from perfect, can provide us with a lot of insights across different years.

+Also interesting is the effect of introducing the inertia factor I. For this, we have explored the vanilla Ising model without the inertia term; the corresponding simulation results significantly underperform the results with the inertia term in Section V. This demonstrates that the inertia term has significant strength toward sea ice modeling, indicating that Arctic sea ice and water have a tendency to stay unchanged.
+However, this does not mean that the inertia factor is a must-have; it could be possible to improve the Ising model performance via other routes, e.g. further enriching the functional forms of the external force B, which is out of scope of this paper.

+Details of the above analyses are not included due to the length constraints of the paper, but will be provided upon reasonable request.

 Will a “Blue Ocean Event” happen?
 If so, when will it be?

 Arctic sea ice extent in September 2023 was near the historic minimum achieved in 2012.
 As the Arctic sea ice continues to shrink, will a “Blue Ocean Event” happen, i.e., will we see an “ice-free” Arctic Ocean?
 Some research predicts that this can happen in the 2030s [48].

 Our current study will need to be extended to gain the full predictive power when utilized to answer this “Blue Ocean Event” question.
 As shown in Table 1 and Table 2, the best-fit IM parameters demonstrate the substantial impact of the external force factor B, which remains unexplored within the scope of our model.
-If the functional form of this external force is further enriched and linked to actual environmental factors in climate change modeling, the IM framework may prove its strength in offering the “Ising Model Prediction” to answer the “Blue Ocean Event” question.
+If the functional form of this external force is further enriched and linked to actual environmental factors in climate change modeling, the IM framework may prove its strength in offering the “Ising model Prediction” to answer the “Blue Ocean Event” question.

-Quantum Ising Model
+Quantum Ising model